 FCC CFR 47 Part 18 Radiated and Conducted Emissions

-Harmful interference is essentially interference which endangers the functioning of a radionavigation service or of other safety services.
-This interference can also seriously degrade, obstruct or repeatedly interrupt a radiocommunication service.
+Harmful interference is essentially interference that endangers the functioning of a radio navigation service or of other safety services.
+This interference can also seriously degrade, obstruct, or repeatedly interrupt a radiocommunication service.

-The CFR Part 18 test standard defines Magnetic resonance equipment as a category of ISM equipment in which RF energy is used to create images and data representing spatially resolved density of transient atomic resources within an object.
+The CFR Part 18 test standard defines magnetic resonance equipment as a category of ISM equipment in which RF energy is used to create images and data representing the spatially resolved density of transient atomic resources within an object.